-- A stable careers programme. - Learning from career and labour market information. - Addressing the needs of each pupil. - Linking curriculum learning to careers. - Encounters with employers and employees. - Experiences of workplaces. - Encounters with further and higher education. - raising students' aspirations, increasing motivation and challenging stereotypes; - providing appropriate, impartial information, advice and guidance to students regarding opportunities and progression routes to post-16 education, training and employment; - supporting students to make appropriate choices to enable them to progress successfully on their chosen pathway; - Minimising the number of school leavers who are not in education, employment or training (NEET).
+- 1. A stable careers programme.

+- 2. Learning from career and labour market information.

+- 3. Addressing the needs of each pupil.

+- 4. Linking curriculum learning to careers.

+- 5. Encounters with employers and employees.

+- 6. Experiences of workplaces.

+- 7. Encounters with further and higher education.

+- 8. Personal Guidance.